brunocodutra/metal/doc/manual.md

 ### Requirements

-A [List] is any specialization of any template class or union, that only expects types as arguments.
+A [List] is any specialization of any template class or union that only expects types as arguments.

 ### Examples